bespoken-samples/long-form-audio-testing/README.md

 | expectedResponses | The possible expected response back from the utterance

 ### **DataDog**
 DataDog captures metrics related to how all the tests have performed.
-Each time we run the tests, and when `datadog` has been set as the `metric` component to use in the `config.json` file, we push the result of each test to DataDog.
+Each time we run the tests, and when `datadog` has been set as the `metric` mechanism to use in the `config.json` file, we push the result of each test to DataDog.

-In this example, we are using next metrics:
+In this example, we are using below metrics:
 - `utterance.success`
 - `utterance.failure`

 The metrics can be easily reported on through a DataDog Dashboard (see next section).

-They also can be used to setup notifcations when certain conditions are triggered.
+They also can be used to setup notifcations when certain conditions are triggered as shown below.

 ### **Creating A Dashboard**
 DataDog makes it easy to create a Dashboard:
-- Click on Dashboards ==> New Dashboard from the left menu
+- Click on Dashboards, then select "New Dashboard" from the left menu
+![Creating a DataDog dashboard step 1][DataDogCreatingDashboard1]
 - Give the Dashboard a name and select "New Timeboard"
+![Creating a DataDog dashboard step 2][DataDogCreatingDashboard2]
 - Click on "Add a graph"
 - Drag the "Timeseries" widget to the rectangular area below
+![Creating a DataDog dashboard step 3][DataDogCreatingDashboard3]
 - Click on the JSON editor and paste below content:
   ```json
   {